 Residents Maintain Autonomy

-This is a measure of the percent of long-term patients that needed more assistance with activities of daily living over time.
-Activities of daily living include activities such as getting dressed and bathing.
-Many in the industry argue this is a measure of a resident's well-being.
+This is a measure of the percent of long-term residents that required increased assistance with activities of daily living over time.
+Activities of daily living include activities such as getting dressed and using the bathroom.
+Some experts argue this is a reasonable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-This is a measure of the percentage of long-term care patients that were able to retain mobility.
-Many in the industry would argue that mobility is critical to patients physical and mental health.
+This metric is a measure of the percent of long-term patients that were able to retain mobility.
+Some would argue that mobility is vital to residents' mental and physical well-being.

 Short-term Care: Rehospitalizations

 In Brookestone View, 18.85 Percentage of Residents Rehospitalized

 This is the number of rehospitalizations per 1,000 days of short-term care.
 There is typically a correlation between reduced hospitalizations and a nursing homes short-term rehabilitation performance.

 In Brookestone View, 9.35 Percentage of Patients

 This tells you the number of times residents are sent to the emergency room per thousand days of short-term patient care.